sescajeda/CryptoClustering/README.md

 # Repo Description:
 In this repo you will find a Crypto_Clustering.ipynb file that contains the code for the unsupervised learning assignment.
 You will also find a Resources folder that contains the crypto_market_data.csv file that was used for the this assignment.

+# Analysis

+Question: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?

+Answer: By doing fewer features you are able to have more clearly defined clusters as seen between the two graphs.
+You no longer have a red cluster in between the blue cluster.